-The rapid development of technology for finance means that now more than ever CFO’s have an extensive choice of solution for building in resilience.
+The rapid development of technology for finance has meant that now more than ever CFO’s have an extensive choice when it comes to building resilience.

 - Use a modern staff expenses system

 - Look for a payroll solution that allows ‘self-serve’

 - Check out integration managers

 Assess the ‘value-add’ potential

 Much of technology for finance is designed to remove some of the manual nature of accounting and our advice is to start by choosing systems that have the potential to remove non-value-add processes.